AckermannM/FS25_realismAddon_gearbox/README.md

 - fixed automatic transmissions not working
 - added automatic clutch opening when stopped on automatic transmissions so they can be used without clutch still
 - added optional Inputs for group5 to group8 since Giants default only allows 1-4

+- added binding for secondGroup gears 2 or 1, to support range splitter switches on SKRS style shiftknobs

 ###### V 0.9.0.4